wilsonsilva/xavier/README.md

 ## Motivation

+In X-men, one of Xavier's goals is to protect society from antagonistic mutants.
+In Ruby, Xavier's goal is to protect test cases from failures caused by global state mutations.

 Global state can easily lead to interference between test cases and cause random failures.
-These issues are called __mystery guests__, because they effect the behavior of the code being tested however the test method fails to show that relationship.
+These issues are called __mystery guests__, because they affect the behavior of the code being tested however the test method fails to show that relationship.

-In X-men, one of Xavier's goals is to protect society from antagonistic mutants.

-In Ruby, one of Xavier's goals is to protect test cases from failures caused by mystery guests.

 ## Installation